 Temporary car insurance is the solution for drivers who need to be insured for less than the standard one-year length.
 The policy can last for days, weeks, or even a few months.

-The only alternative for those searching for short-term solution is the pay-as-you-go insurance.
+The only alternative for those searching for short-term solution is pay-as-you-go insurance.
 A great solution is CAA MyPace, which uses a plugged device to track your mileage and adjust your rate based on how often you drive and how many kilometres.
 It has been approved by the FSCO, under the conditions that insurers are accountable for how data is collected and used to offer specific discounts.

 Temporary insurance may be required in a number of situations.
 Some of the most common include: